 Collectively the Household Cavalry Battle Group trains across the world; for example on Salisbury Plain in the UK, or at Suffield on Canada’s prairies.

-From 2003 to 2014 the Household Cavalry Regiment did three operational tours in Iraq and five in Afghanistan.
+From 2003 to 2014 the Household Cavalry Regiment deployed on three operational tours in Iraq and five in Afghanistan.